LET’S UNDERSTAND WHAT GUNSMITHS DO

 The firearm needs a trigger pull that will allow the shooter to reliably release the fire control mechanism without creating excess wobble in his sight picture.
 The degree of reduced trigger pull will depend on what the shooter’s experience level will safely allow him to deal with.
 Also, the type of usage the pistol, or rifle, or shotgun is intended for.
 Common sense guides us here.

 On factor very importantly overlooked is the size of the shooters hand.
 Many Police Departments with smaller officers or female officers found by altering the trigger length for the smaller hand, scores at the range and accuracy improved.
 Some manufacturers now make specific models and grip extensions for the smaller handed shooter.
 Even Glock has grip extenders on series fours.

-For self defense firearms should not have trigger pulls like target pistols.
-Your adrenalin will easily take pounds off a trigger.
-Hunting firearms due to the variety of weather, terrain and excitement factors are figured differently.
+For self defense, firearms should not have trigger pulls like target pistols.
+Your adrenaline will easily take pounds off a trigger.
+Hunting firearms, due to the variety of weather, terrain and excitement factors are figured differently.
 A short deer brush gun will be set up differently than a long range 270 for plains deer at distance off a support.

 Competitive target guns will vary by type and the rules within the shooting sport the firearm is built for.
 Revolvers, or semi-auto’s vary by firearms design limits and the fact that most of these handguns are for defensive use and must reliably ignite the primer every time.

 STEP THREE – PULL WEIGHTS